berkeley-stat243/stat243-fall-2023/syllabus.md

 Statistics 243 is an introduction to statistical computing, taught using Python.
 The course will cover both programming concepts and statistical computing concepts.
-Programming concepts will include data and text manipulation, data structures, functions and variable scope, regular expressions, debugging/testing, and parallel processing.
+Programming concepts will include data and text manipulation, regular expressions, data structures, functions and variable scope, memory use, efficiency, debugging, testing, and parallel processing.
 Statistical computing topics will include working with large datasets, numerical linear algebra, computer arithmetic/precision, simulation studies and Monte Carlo methods, numerical optimization, and numerical integration/differentiation.
 A goal is that coverage of these topics complement the models/methods discussed in the rest of the statistics/biostatistics graduate curriculum.
-We will also cover the basics of UNIX/Linux, in particular some basic shell scripting and operating on remote servers, as well as a bit of R.
+We will also cover the basics of UNIX/Linux, in particular shell scripting and operating on remote servers, as well as a bit of R.

 ### What the course is not